Milan Lombardy, Italy Travel Guide

 Known as Milan's "Sistine Chapel" owing to its stunning 16th-century frescoes covering almost every surface.

-An ancient basilica with a rich history, featuring the Roman columns in front, making it an important from The early christian period site.
+An ancient basilica having a rich history, featuring the Roman columns in front, making it an important early Christian site.

-While an urban center, Milan offers parks and access to breathtaking natural scenery in its surroundings.
+While an urban center, Milan offers parks and entry to breathtaking natural scenery in its surroundings.

 A large urban park situated directly behind Sforza Castle.
 It features expansive green spaces, ponds, and views of the Arco della Pace.